LucaSan96/AI-Enhanced-Scientific-Paper-Retrieval-Leveraging-LangChain-and-LangGraph-for-Scholarly-Research/README.md

 # AI-Enhanced-Scientific-Paper-Retrieval-Leveraging-LangChain-and-LangGraph-for-Scholarly-Research

 ## Description
-This application leverages Artificial Intelligence techniques to automate the search for scientific papers on Google Scholar, arXiv and Semantic Scholar.
+This application leverages Artificial Intelligence techniques to automate the search for scientific papers on Google Scholar and arXiv.
 It utilizes LangChain and LangGraph to orchestrate AI agents specialized in retrieving and analyzing academic papers.

 ## Technologies Used
 - Python: Main language of the project.